Star Formation and Chemical Enrichment in Protoclusters: Discussions

 The galaxies in our simulation do not show signs of strong quenching of star formation, in contradiction to some observations of post-starburst galaxies \citep{Gobat12, Glazebrook17Nature, Schreiber18, D'Eugenio20ApJ, Valentino20ApJ, Forrest20ApJl, Forrest20ApJ, Saracco20ApJ, Kalita21ApJ}.
 This may be because our simulation does not include AGN feedback, which will be our future work.
 The introduction of AGN feedback is expected to alter the MZR of massive galaxies, and this may resolve the discrepancy with observations in Figs.~\ref{fig:MZR_OH} and \ref{fig:MZR_OFeN}.

 Heavy elements are incorporated into dust, but we have not included any dust models this time.
-Observationally, some low-redshift galaxies show dust-to-metal ratios close to $0.5$ \citep{Mattsson12_dust}; therefore, our metallicity may become $2/3$ times lower if we introduce a dust depletion model coupled with metal production in our simulation.
+Incorporating a dust model into our simulations could change the amount of metal.
 In addition, each element has a different rate of incorporation into dust.
 For example, \citet{Calura2008} showed that Fe is incorporated into dust more than O and other elements.
 This effect increases the $\alpha$ enhancement of our high-$z$ galaxies and may make the absolute value of Fe--MZR consistent with observations.
 We plan to investigate the effect of dust on the metallicity and the spatial distribution of dust using {\sc Gadget4-Osaka} \citep{Romano22_H2_GrainSizeDistribution, Romano22_diffusion} in the future.